btb0017/Assignment4_MIST353/README.md

 ## Stock API
 (Brandon Biggins)
 I have pulled stock data for 5 companies and stored the sql files in the NewDataFiles.
 If you do not want to run these that is fine.
 I have a years worth of data pulled for each company.
 Otherwise, you can run these if you want to add the data to the DB.
-##Stored Procedure
-(Braylon Higginbotham)
-I updated AddClimateAndStockData stored procedure to make it only use Climate instead of Stock data due to problems with the api working correctly.